szarobsky/LLM-Bot/README.md

 ## Adding Our Deployed Bot to Your Discord Server
 Click the following link, select your server, and approve the permissions to add the [Discord Bot](https://discord.com/oauth2/authorize?client_id=1290347853713248419&permissions=67584&integration_type=0&scope=bot).

+## Interacting with the Bot
+- !ask (your question): Answers the question in an educational manner
+- !activity (your question): Generates an activity related to the question
+- !flashcard (your topic): Creates flashcards for the topic
+- !examples (your topic): Generates examples for the topic
+- !mcq (your topic): Generates multiple-choice questions for the topic

 ## Prerequisites